Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Introduction

-\begin{itemize} \item We present a comprehensive overview of the unique security challenges in LAWNs and identify the fundamental limitations and unsolved problems inherent in traditional AI-based methods. \item We examine the integration of LAMs into secure communications in LAWNs from both architectural and functional perspectives, highlighting their ability to enhance the security framework in LAWNs. \item We present an LAM-enhanced optimization framework.
-The framework integrates large language models (LLMs) for improving state representation and designing intrinsic rewards in reinforcement learning.
-Simulation results demonstrate the practical benefits of LAMs in optimizing secure communications within LAWNs. \end{itemize}
+\begin{itemize} \item We present a comprehensive overview of the unique security challenges in LAWNs and identify the fundamental limitations inherent in traditional AI-based methods. \item We examine the integration of LAMs into secure communications in LAWNs from both architectural and functional perspectives, highlighting their ability to enhance secure communications in LAWNs. \item {{We present an chain-of-thought-(CoT)-LAM-enhanced optimization framework for improving state representation and designing intrinsic rewards in RL toward secure communications in LAWNs.
+Simulation results demonstrate the superior performance of the proposed framework.}} \end{itemize}